 After becoming gluten-free I really withdrew from eating out until I got my sea legs on about what types of cuisine were ‘safe’ or not.
 Fortunately for me, Indian food I largely naturally gluten-free.
 Like me, my gluten-free kids love it too.
 Though I tend to go out to eat it, there are a few dishes I like to make at home when I have the time.
 Paneer Tikka Masala is one of them.
 Paneer is a type of cheese which is very easy to make at home.
 It is marinated in the iconic flavors of other tikka masala dishes, grilled or pan fried then served in a curry-like gravy.

-I feel like a cultural interloper in sharing a recipe for Paneer Tikka Masala.
+I feel like a cultural interloper in sharing this Paneer Tikka Masala recipe.
 I’m in no means an expert and as with many ethnic dishes, Paneer Tikka Masala has variations based on each cook or whether it is being prepared restaurant-style (with cut vegetables) or not.
 Regardless I love this dish and each time I make it I am back in Mrs. Bose’s kitchen, admiring her crimson sari and kind brown eyes behind her black-framed glasses as she ladled a taste of what she was making for me to try.

 Alright, now I need to confess something.
 Generally, when I come upon a recipe with a long list of ingredients, I hightail it.
 I automatically think ‘it’s going to take FORever to make’, or ‘I don’t have that kind of time’, especially if it’s a new-to-me recipe!
-Before you react similarly I want to talk you off the ledge.
-Yes, there are many ingredients but most are seasonings and spices so they take mere minutes to combine.
+Before you react similarly, I want to talk you off the ledge.
+Yes, there are many ingredients in this Paneer Tikka Masala recipe, but most are seasonings and spices, so they take mere minutes to combine.
 I’ve also incorporated some shortcuts!